coppeneur/cv-deep-learning/README.md

 ## Emotion Detection Demo

-The `demo.py` script is designed to perform emotion detection on a **video file** or **live webcam** feed using a our chosen model "IntermediateCNN".
+The `demo.py` script is designed to perform emotion detection on either a video file or a live webcam feed using our chosen model, "IntermediateCNN."
-The script automatically loads the best pre-trained model.
+It plots the detected emotions after processing each frame of the video or webcam feed.

 ### Prerequisites